trevor-ofarrell/lichessTV-watch-party/README.md

-# lichess TV watch party
+# Lichess TV watch party

 Watch live games being played on lichess.org, and join the live chat to talk to other chess fans.
 Join the featured rooms, or create a custom room for a certain game.